prl-mushr/mushr-website/content/tutorials/noetic-navigation.md

 {{</highlight>}}
 where you'll replace `CONTAINER_ID` with your container ID.

+## Starting the system

 Any autonomy related task will require data from sensors and some way of sending the control commands to the hardware.
 In addition, manual control may also be required for safety reasons, or for the purposes of generating a map of an area via manual operation of the car.
-All these basic features are handled by a single launch file called the `teleop.launch`
+All these basic features are handled by a single launch file called `teleop.launch`

-### Starting the system on the real car:
+### On the MuSHR car:
 {{< highlight bash >}}
 $ roslaunch mushr_base teleop.launch
 {{< / highlight >}}